Neo-X/Glens_Blog/content/2014-07-25-Optimizing-Simulated-Crowd-Behaviour.md

 Modified: Sunday, 21.
 March 2017 02:06PM
 Category: Project
 Tags: CrowdSimulation, CrowdEvacuation, SteerSim, Optimization
-Author: Glen B
+Author: Glen Berseth
+Summary: Optimizing Simulated Crowd Behaviour is the title of my master thesis and is the culmination of two pieces of work <a href="steerplex.html">SteerPlex</a> and <a href="steerfit.html">SteerFit</a>.
 ---

-Optimizing Simulated Crowd Behaviour is the title of my master thesis and is the culmination of two pieces of work <a href="SteerPlex.php">SteerPlex</a> and <a href="SteerPlex.php">SteerFit</a>.
+Optimizing Simulated Crowd Behaviour is the title of my master thesis and is the culmination of two pieces of work <a href="steerplex.html">SteerPlex</a> and <a href="steerfit.html">SteerFit</a>.

 ## Abstract